stepanataccolade/docsv2/sources/ci_configure.md

 The example yml above will ensure that manishas/myImage:tip is used to start the CI container with the option `--privileged=true` and with the environment variable FOO=BAR already set within the container.

-**Please note that if your Dockerfile has a `FROM` which pulls a private image from a registry, you will also need to specify a hub integration in project settings (see section above) and have the following in your yml.**
+**Please note that if your Dockerfile has a `FROM` which pulls a private image from a registry, you will also need to add a hub integration to your project (see section above) and have the following in your yml.**

 ```
 integrations: